odoo-app-dev/odoo-apache2/README.md

 # Apache2 ssl configuration for odoo 15

 Odoo default port is 8069.
 You can follow this instruction to convert your http odoo server to a ssl server.
+In case you change the workers on odoo, you need to redirect /longpolling in the apache config file.
+Otherwise, odoo could not access to longpolling address and the bus would not work.

 #### Prerequisits:
 1. Linix server ( Ubunto, Debian )
 2. Apache2 installed